red0124/ssp/README.md

 A header only "csv" parser which is fast and versatile with modern C++ api.
 Requires compiler with C++17 support.
 [Can also be used to convert strings to specific types.](#The-converter)

-Conversion for floating point values invoked using [fast-float](https://github.com/fastfloat/fast_float) .
+Conversion for floating point values invoked using [fast-float](https://github.com/fastfloat/fast_float) .\
-Function traits taken from [qt-creator](https://code.woboq.org/qt5/qt-creator/src/libs/utils/functiontraits.h.html) .
+Function traits taken from [qt-creator](https://code.woboq.org/qt5/qt-creator/src/libs/utils/functiontraits.h.html) .\

 # Example
-Lets say we have a csv file containing students in a given format 'ID,AGE,GRADE' and we want to parse and print all the valid values:
+Lets say we have a csv file containing students in a given format |Id,Age,Grade| and we want to parse and print all the valid values:

 ```shell
 $ cat students.csv